telefonicaid/fiware-orion/doc/manuals/devel/README.md

 _NF-01: Notification on entity-attribute Update/Creation without thread pool_

 * A vector of `SenderThreadParams` is built, each item of this vector corresponding to one notification (step 1).
-* `pthread_create()` is called to create a new thread for sending of the notifications and without waiting any results, the control is returned to mongoBackend (step 2).
+* `pthread_create()` is called to create a new thread for sending of the notifications and without awaiting any result, the control is returned to mongoBackend (step 2).
-* `pthread_create()` spawns the new thread which has `startSenderThread()` an starting point (step 3).
+* `pthread_create()` spawns the new thread which has `startSenderThread()` as starting point (step 3).
-* `startSenderThread()` loops over the SenderThreadParams vector and sends a notification per item (steps 4, 5 and 6).
-The response from the receiver of the notification is awaited on (with a timeout), and all notifications are done in a serialized manner.
+* `startSenderThread()` loops over the `SenderThreadParams` vector and sends a notification per item (steps 4, 5 and 6).
+The response from the receiver of the notification is waited on (with a timeout), and all notifications are done in a serialized manner.

 <a name='flow-nf-03'></a>
 ![Notification on entity-attribute Update/Creation with thread pool](images/Flow-NF-03.png)